 There will be special requirements for graduate students taking the course as Psychology 571.
 571 students will meet at additional times outside the class time, either in-person or electronically.
-571 students are expected to attend an in-person graduate student meeting with the instructor early in the quarter (typically in about the third or fourth week of the term).
+571 students are expected to attend an in-person graduate student meeting with the instructor during the first half of the quarter (typically in about the third or fourth week of the term).